Do Sober Living Houses Help in Addiction Recovery?

 In the current study researchers followed 300 individuals who entered two different types of sober living houses.
 One house was associated with an outpatient addiction treatment program, and 55 of the individuals went there.
 The other house, which was not affiliated with any kind of formal treatment program, received the other 245 participants in the study.
 Using mixed model regressions, the researchers examined changes in alcohol, drug, and other problems at 6 months and 12 months after entrance into a sober living house.

+So, do sober living houses help?
 The results showed that participants in both types of sober living homes experienced significant reductions in their maximum number of days of substance use per month from baseline to 6 months.
 Further, these reductions were maintained at 12 months.
 Addiction severity index scales in the study measured alcohol, drug, employment, and legal problems; in all areas, participants maintained significant improvement or low severity of problems at 6 and 12 months after entering a sober living house.
 However, it is important to note that individuals who entered a sober living house with severe problems did not improve or improved only modestly.

 “Addiction recovery systems should recognize the potential utility of [sober living houses] and examine the types of houses that are feasible in specific communities,” the authors conclude.
 Although sober living houses may be viable options for individuals who have successfully completed an inpatient addiction rehab program and perhaps some individuals in outpatient programs, this study suggests that individuals need to eliminate severe addiction problems before entering a sober house.